DCBIA-OrthoLab/ShapeAXI/README.md

 ## Example of running for each model

-No matter which model you choose you must specify your input csv file with **--csv**, like for example,
+No matter which model you choose you must specify your input csv file with **--csv**, for example,

 | surf                                 | class  |
 |--------------------------------------|--------|